BBC Journalist Apprenticeship Scheme: The Complete Application Guide

 The Application

-screenshot of the bbc journalism advanced apprenticeship applicationFirst and foremost, you’ll need to complete your online application.
+First and foremost, you’ll need to complete your online application.
 This includes a variety of questions focusing on your interest in the world of journalism and what you think you can bring to the scheme.

-Beyond getting to know you, the first stage of the application will also quiz you on how you might approach different challenges and problems you may faces as a BBC journalist.
+Beyond getting to know you, the first stage of the application will also quiz you on how you might approach different challenges and problems you may face as a BBC journalist.
 Applications which pass the initial screening will be invited to take part in a short interactive assessment.

 Joe McFadden is currently an apprentice journalist with BBC News.
-He says “My main advice with this stage is to just be yourself and don’t try and game the system, the BBC wants to hear about you not a version of yourself you think the BBC wants to see.
+He says: “My main advice with this stage is to just be yourself and don’t try and game the system.
+The BBC wants to hear about you not a version of yourself you think the BBC wants to see.
 They want to see what your strengths and weaknesses are; how you work under pressure; what type of mindset you’ve got and how you tackle problems both as an individual and as part of a group.”

 Kesewaa Brown was on the BBC’s Journalism Advanced Apprenticeship and now works at BBC Stories.